Vic-Godwin/VicReader/README.md

 ### 🔹 Convert a File (Compress/Decompress)
 1. Choose an action from the dropdown ("COMPRESS" or "DECOMPRESS")
 2. Click the **Convert** button
-3. The file is saved automatically as `outputfile.txt` or reloaded for viewing.
-Then click readfile to view
+3. The file is saved automatically as `compress_outputfile.txt or decompress_output.txt`.
+Then click readfile to reload view

 ```python
 # Example of manual compression using compress_module